Drupal 8 leverages a number of advanced PHP language features and sophisticated 3rd party libraries in order to present 3rd party developers

 Main topic described: project metadata

-A composer.json file can be added to your module to define the project itself.
-You may also define external dependencies for your module in
+A composer.json file can be added to your module to depend on non contributed projects.

 The following section will walk you through the creation of a simple module.
 There is a long tradition of having the first program you write